 7. Take Note Of The Temperaments

 If a new animal is brought into the home, the other pets could get upset and become territorial.
-Some pets may feel that they are being intruded upon and engage either in fighting behavior or in marking behaviors.
+Some pets may feel that they are being intruded upon and engage either in fighting behaviour or in marking behaviours.
 This new addition may not threaten some calmer or more social dogs, so matching temperaments may determine how smoothly things go.

 8. Give Pets Their Own Space